jalanb/pym/README.md

 pym
 ===

 pym helps with editing code, not text.

 No Java neither.

 Documentation
 =============

 pym remains entirely vapourware at present, but the ideas behind it are being curated over at [ReadTheDocs](https://pym.readthedocs.org).
-There is some code in the src directory, but just for concept-exploration.
+There is some code in the src directory, but still for concept-exploration.

 One such concept is that the coder wants to edit structural entitites (e.g. modules, methods, mocks), not incidentals (e.g. text, files).